Transport (Wales) Act 2006

 The Transport (Wales) Act 2006 (c 5) is an Act of the Parliament of the United Kingdom.
 It was passed in response to a resolution approved by the National Assembly for Wales on 17 March 2004.

+Background

+The Act was passed alongside the Railways Act 2005 and the Government of Wales Act 2006 and drew upon the recommendations of the Richard Commission on the Assembly's powers.

+Provisions

+The Act transferred certain powers to the Welsh Assembly Government from local authorities.

+The Act required the Welsh Assembly Government to publish a transport strategy.

 Section 12 - Commencement

 The Transport (Wales) Act 2006 (Commencement) Order 2006 (S.I.
 2006/1403 (W.140) (C.48)) was made under this section.

+Reception

+The Act was described alongside the Railways Act 2005 as the largest transfer of powers to the Assembly between 1999 and 2007 in Contemporary Wales.